Trump likely to name Fed chair by early November: source

 WASHINGTON (Reuters) - U.S. President Donald Trump has a pool of five candidates to choose from for the next chair of the Federal Reserve and is likely to announce his choice before going to Asia in early November, a source familiar with the situation said on Tuesday.

-“Honestly, I like ‘em all,” Trump told reporters when asked if he had a favorite from among the five.
+“Honestly, I like ‘em all,” Trump told reporters when asked if he had a favourite from among the five.

 Trump has an interview scheduled on Thursday with current Fed Chair Janet Yellen, whose term expires in February.
 She is one of the five candidates, the source said.